BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_4_Using_PSBTs_in_Libwally.md

 ## Creating a PSBT

-As noted at the head of this section, all of the functions to need to create and process PSBTs are available in Libwally.
+As noted at the head of this section, all of the functions needed to create and process PSBTs are available in Libwally.
 Actually running through the process of doing so is complex enough that it's beyond the scope of this section, but here's a quick run-down of the functions required.
 Note that the [documents](https://wally.readthedocs.io/en/latest/psbt/) are out of date for PSBTs, so you'll need to consult `/usr/include/wally_psbt.h` for full information.

 As discussed in [§7.1](07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md) there are several roles involved in creating PSBTs